mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 You know the idea of empathy, according to psychology?
 You are projecting yourself into the tree; at that time, the tree becomes you.
 So if you want to talk with the tree, you have to project yourself into the tree.
 At that time, the tree speaks to you.
 This is very natural.

 For instance, if you feel melancholy, pensive, at that time the surrounding environment becomes completely melancholy.
 Whatever I tell you, you don’t accept, you don’t understand.
 If you feel sad, everything becomes sad.
 When it rains, the whole world becomes melancholy.
-Go up above the clouds with an airplane, and it’s shiny.
-But rain – it’s rain.
+Go up above the clouds with an airplane, and it’s shiny, but rain – it’s rain.
 You don’t feel good, because we believe the whole world seems to be melancholy.
 This means we can move initiatively to the object, creating our world.
-In other words, the world doesn’t exist alone.
-The world always exists connected with the subject, in many ways.
+In other words, the world doesn’t exist alone; the world always exists connected with subject, in many ways.

 But we cannot always believe in that way.
 For instance, even though you feel melancholy, if you see the beautiful morning sun rising – you feel good!
 Don’t you think so?
 Wonderful.
 So we do not always create our environment by our feelings; sometimes, the object creates you.
 Even though you feel sad, if you see the morning sun rising, you feel great!
 You feel how beautiful it is.

-According to [the psychological concept of] empathy, that understanding is a mistake, a misunderstanding, because if morning sunlight makes you happy, at that time you believe the morning sun rising has a mind, as well as your mind.
+According to [the psychological concept of] empathy, that understanding is a mistake, a misunderstanding, because if the morning sun rising makes you happy, at that time you believe the morning sun rising has a mind, as well as your mind.
 According to empathy in psychology, this is a misunderstanding, this is a delusion, because you project yourself into the morning sun and then you believe that it seems to have a mind, but actually it is the morning sun, apart from you.
 That is the psychological understanding, but that is a misunderstanding broadly speaking, because we are distinguishing between subject and object.
 If you always see or accept subject and object separately, there is not a warm feeling of the world, there is not a feeling of warmth communicating between the subject and object.

 So an important point is, if you see the morning sun and the morning sun makes you happy, at that time – whatever you think intellectually – morning sun has mind, has a feeling.
 That feeling is completely universal.
-That feeling is something through which we can have mutual rapport between the morning sun and you.
+That feeling is something through which we can have spiritual rapport between the morning sun and you.
 Psychologically, this is *universal consciousness*, or according to Buddhism, that is [Buddha Nature](glossary#buddha-nature).
 So, the morning sun, the subject, trees, all sentient beings, have feeling, universal feeling, as well as we have.
 That’s why we can communicate with each other.

 So, the object is not always something giving a sense of resistance or antagonism.
-The object is wonderful; the object is a being which exists in a huge universal [vision].
+The object is wonderful; the object is a being which exists in a huge universal vision.

-For instance, we exist in that way because when you were born, your mother took care of you.
+For instance, you exist in that way because when you were born, your mother took care of you.
 The mother is your object.
-If you believe the mother is your object, at that time, that object is consciously or unconsciously giving a certain sense of resistance.
+If you believe the mother is your object, at that time that object is consciously or unconsciously giving a certain sense of resistance.
 “Oh, my mother is [so bossy].
 I don’t like it.”
 But baby?
 He doesn’t care.
-For baby, the mother is *huge*; a big tree, by which he is supported in a broad sense.
+For baby, the mother is *huge*: a big tree, by which he is supported in a broad sense.

 So you should accept your object, by which you are supported constantly, not giving a sense of resistance, or a sort of antagonism.
 That’s why object and subject are always communicating, interconnected.